Venezuela's Guaido asks Italy's leaders to meet his envoys

 “We must demonstrate responsibility and clarity with a common line taken by all our EU partners and allies,” Mattarella said at an event in Rome on Monday.

-Mainstream center-left and center-right opposition parties denounced the government for being out of step.
+Mainstream center-left and center-right parties have denounced the government for being out of step with Europe.

-“I think the day will come when (the government) will be ashamed of having been on the wrong side of history.
-I stand alongside our co-nationals, against dictatorship and for freedom,” former prime minister Matteo Renzi said on Twitter.

-Reporting by Angelo Amante and Steve Scherer; Writing by Steve Scherer; Editing by Andrew Cawthorne
+Reporting by Angelo Amante and Steve Scherer; Writing by Steve Scherer; Editing by Andrew Cawthorne and Crispian Balmer